This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 - Identify the role for surgical interventions in the management of high risk lower extremity disorders.

-Estimated for 18 CME/CECH Credit Hours
+Approved for 20 CME/CECH Credit Hours

 This activity has been planned and implemented in accordance with the standards and requirements for approval of providers of continuing education in podiatric medicine through a joint provider agreement between the New York College of Podiatric Medicine and PRESENT e-Learning Systems.